-When I was a junior in high school, a girl told me “Christina, how will you know if the guy is “the one” if you don’t have sex?
+Way back when, someone asked me, “Christina, how will you know if the guy is “the one” if you don’t have sex?
 What if you both aren’t compatible for each other and are stuck in a marriage that isn’t working?”
 Sex is not the way God will tell me if my husband is the one.
 God will tell me who my husband is through my prayers, through my faithfulness, and through my waiting.
 Society is very lust-filled and immoral, so why would I take advice from them?

 However, when He, the Spirit of truth, has come, He will guide you into all truth; for He will not speak on His own authority, but whatever He hears He will speak; and He will tell you things to come.”
 John 16:13

-Lust will not lead me to my husband, but instead, it will drive me further away from finding out who he is.
+Lust will not lead me to my future husband, but instead, it will drive me further away from finding out who he is.

 I am faithful to my future husband and my body rightfully belongs to him